tchambon/deepfrench/README.md

 Available:

 - Weights of the pretrained french LM ([here](https://drive.google.com/open?id=1_0D3zv5H7iMW1qk7wHNN1yQrHi6arv8g). ).
-- ULMFiT classifier example notebook: shows how to use ULMFiT to do a classification task.
+- ULMFiT classifier example notebook: how to use ULMFiT to do a classification task.
 The example uses movies reviews of a french website.
 The data have been extracted using web scrapping and are not publicly available.
+- ULMFiT LM training example notebook: how to use ULMFiT to create a new LM.
+This example uses wikipedia in french with an extract of 100M words for training and a validation set of 22M words.
+The model have a perplexity of 29.3 for a 30K vocabulary.

 Next to come:

-- Notebook showing how to train the LM model on a corpus like wikipedia.
 - Example on a twitter dataset for sentiment analysis.
+Based on the DEFT french competition of 2017, this model gives a now SOTA.
 - Implementation of a classifier using the BERT model from Google and performance comparison with ULMFiT.
 - Other use cases of french LM.